IBM/aspera-cli/README.md

 ### Asynchronous commands and Persistent session

 `asession` also supports asynchronous commands (on the management port).
-Instead of the traditional text protocol as described in `ascp` manual, the format for commands is: one single line per command, formatted in JSON, where parameters shall be "snake" style, for example: `LongParameter` -&gt; `long_parameter`
+Instead of the traditional text protocol as described in `ascp` manual, the format for commands is: one single line per command, formatted in JSON, where parameters shall be **snake** style, for example: `LongParameter` -&gt; `long_parameter`

 This is particularly useful for a persistent session ( with the [*transfer-spec*](#transferspec) parameter: `"keepalive":true` )